vincentbarrault/Behavioral-cloning/README.md

 - After each 2D Convolution layer, the CNN performs maximum pooling to reduce the dimensions of the image.
 - After performing full connection (Layers 12 and 14), a dropout of 0.4 is performed on the outputs of the previous neural network layer, to also overcome the problem of overﬁtting,

+The following table shows the layers used in the model architecture of the project:
 |  | Layer type | Output | Number of parameters |
 |--|--|--|--|
 | 1 | Lambda (normalizing) | (160, 320, 3) | 0 |